carvel-dev/carvel/content/kapp-controller/docs/latest/package-authoring.md

 the imgpkg bundle we created in the previous section, run the templates stored inside through ytt, apply kbld transformations, and then deploy the resulting manifests with kapp.

+There will also be validations run on the PackageVersion CR, so ensure that `spec.packageName` and `spec.version` are not empty and that `metadata.name` begins with `<spec.packageName>.`.
+These are done to encourage a naming scheme that keeps package version names unique.

 Lets store this in a file named `1.0.0.yml`.
 Remember to replace `registry.corp.com/packages/` in the YAML above with your registry and repository if